Norms on Categories and Analogs of the Schr\"oder-Bernstein Theorem: Definitions

 The way to view \cref{lst:def:norm1} is that a form of CSB theorem holds.
-This is to say that $\norm{f} = 0$ is a property that is stronger than being monic and $\norm{}$ measures the deviation from this property.
+The moral idea is that $\norm{f} = 0$ is a property that is stronger than being monic and $\norm{}$ measures the deviation from this property.